Julián Moyano Di Carlo

 About Julián Moyano Di Carlo

 Maritime archaeologist interested in the intersections between social learning, technology, rituality, and political economy.
-My approach combines archaeological fieldwok, computational analysis, and cross-cutural comparisons.
-Currently, my research is focused on modeling the social role of rock art carvers in Bohuslän (western Sweden) by combining social theory and digital technologies as part of the project "Tracing carvers on the rocks".
+My approach combines archaeological fieldwork, computational analysis, and cross-cultural comparisons.
+Currently, my research focuses on modeling the social role of carvers in Nordic Bronze Age maritime rock art as part of the project "Tracing carvers on the rocks".

-I obtained a PhD in Archaeology at the University of Gothenburg, a MA in Maritime Archaeology at the University of Cádiz (2018), and a BA in Archaeology at the University of Barcelona (2014) .
+I obtained a PhD in Archaeology from the University of Gothenburg, an MA in Maritime Archaeology from the University of Cádiz (2018), and a BA in Archaeology from the University of Barcelona (2014).
 I have a research background in prehistoric boatbuilding and seafaring, rock art analysis, and cross-cultural comparisons.
 I have conducted fieldwork in Spain, Italy, and Sweden and presented my research in several international conferences.

 Other major research interests are archaeological theory, philosophy of science, and applied archaeology.